System Design Space

 medium

-This chapter matters because it is not really about two kinds of memory, but about dramatic jumps in latency, capacity, and durability across the hierarchy.
+This chapter matters because it is not really about a pair of devices, but about dramatic jumps in latency, capacity, and durability across the hierarchy.

 In real engineering work, it helps you design hot and cold paths deliberately: what belongs in memory, what moves to SSD or HDD, and how those choices reshape APIs, caches, and user experience.

-In interviews and design discussions, it turns storage trade-offs into something concrete: latency cliffs, durability, and infrastructure budget.
+In interviews and design discussions, it turns storage trade-offs into something concrete through tail latency, durability, and infrastructure budget.

 Practical value of this chapter